Murine respirovirus: Non-interferons

 SeV induces the production of B cell-activating factor by monocytes and by some other cells.

 Heat-inactivated SeV virus induces the production of IL-10 and IL-6 cytokines by dendritic cells (DC).
 Most likely, F protein is responsible for this induction because reconstituted liposomes containing F protein can stimulate IL-6 production by DC.
 The production of IL-6 in response to SeV infection is restricted to conventional dendritic cells (DCs) subsets, such as CD4^{+} and double negative (dnDC).

 The UV-inactivated SeV (and likely the alive virus as well) can stimulate dendritic cells to secrete chemokines and cytokines such as interleukin-6, interferon-beta, chemokine (C-C motif) ligand 5, and chemokine (C-X-C motif) ligand 10.
 These molecules activate both CD8^{+} T cells as well as natural killer cells and attract them to the tumor.
-It has been shown that in cancer cell lines, UV-inactivated SeV triggers the production of an intercellular adhesion molecule -1 (ICAM-1, CD54), which is a glycoprotein that serves as a ligand for macrophage-1 antigen (Mac-1) and lymphocyte function-associated antigen 1 (LFA-1 (integrin)).
-Mac-1 and LFA-1 are receptors found on leukocytes.
+It has been shown that in cancer cell lines, UV-inactivated SeV triggers the production of an which is a macrophage-1 antigen (Mac-1) and Mac-1 and LFA-1 are receptors found on leukocytes.
 This induced production happens through the activation of nuclear factor-κB downstream of the mitochondrial antiviral signaling pathway and the retinoic acid-inducible gene I. The increased concentration of ICAM-1 on the surface of cancer cells, which is triggered by SeV, increases the vulnerability of these cells to natural killer cells.